David Howland: Port Vale

-In January 2008 he joined Port Vale of League One on loan for the remainder of the season, and made his debut in the Football League on 26 January 2008 against AFC Bournemouth.
+In January 2008, he joined Port Vale of League One on loan for the remainder of the season and made his debut in the Football League on 26 January 2008, against AFC Bournemouth.

-At the end of the season he was released by Birmingham, but his performance while on loan at Port Vale was sufficient to earn him a two-year permanent deal.
+At the end of the season, he was released by Birmingham, but his performance while on loan at Port Vale was sufficient to earn him a two-year permanent deal.

-He was one of few Vale players to hit 40 games in the 2008–09 season.
+He was among the few Vale players to hit 40 games in the 2008–09 season.
 He enjoyed his time under Dean Glover, especially in games with Glover's five-man midfield tactic.
-However, he was transfer listed by new manager Micky Adams in August 2009, along with five others, having failed to impress in the pre-season.
+However, he was transfer-listed by new manager Micky Adams in August 2009, along with five others, having failed to impress in the pre-season.
 After a month on the transfer list, he was the only one of the six to have received no inquiries from any clubs, which came as a surprise to many Vale fans.
-He returned to the Vale first team in mid-September, after impressing in training, though he remained transfer listed.
-In April 2010 he learned that he would not be offered a new contract by manager Micky Adams.
+He returned to the Vale first team in mid-September after impressing in training, though he remained transfer-listed.
+In April 2010, he learned that he would not be offered a new contract by manager Micky Adams.

 Glentoran

-In September 2010, Howland left England for Belfast, signing a season long contract with IFA Premiership club Glentoran.
+In September 2010, Howland left England for Belfast, signing a season-long contract with IFA Premiership club Glentoran.
 He made his debut in the televised Sky Sports match at home to Linfield.
 He was utilised in the playmaker role in the heart of the midfield.
 The "Glens" finished in third place in 2010–11, qualifying for the UEFA Europa League.
 In January 2011, he signed a contract to keep him at the club until 2014.
 Glentoran then finished sixth in 2011–12.
-They finished fourth in 2012–13, and qualified for the Europa League.
+They finished fourth in 2012–13 and qualified for the Europa League.
 Glentoran also won the Irish Cup, and Howland played in the 3–1 final victory over Cliftonville.
 Howland also featured in the club's Europa League qualification defeat to Icelandic club KR.
 The "Glens" finished the 2013–14 season in fifth place, though Howland missed much of the campaign after injuring cartilage in his knee.
-He featured ten times in the 2014–15 campaign, and just once in the 2015–16 season, before he announced his retirement in August 2016, owing to a long-standing injury.
+He featured ten times in the 2014–15 campaign and just once in the 2015–16 season before he announced his retirement in August 2016, owing to a long-standing injury.